ArunabhaCodes/eGST/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version we have:
+* Added reference in the Description field of the DESCRIPTION file in the form authors (year) <doi:...>
-* Explained acronyms in the description text.
+* Explained all the acronyms in the description text (eGST, GWAS etc.)
 * Commented out "install.packages" call in the vignette.
 * Replaced print() calls with message() calls.

-Reference will be available within next two weeks in bioRxiv.
-It will be included in the description in next version update of the package.

 ## Test environments
 * local OS High Sierra, R 3.4.3